Captain Moroni

 According to the Book of Mormon, Captain Moroni was an important Nephite military commander who lived during the first century BC.
 He is first mentioned in the Book of Alma as "the chief captain over the Nephites."

 Captain Moroni is presented as a righteous and skilled military commander.
 Among his accomplishments were his extensive preparations for battle and his fierce defense of the right of the Nephites to govern themselves and worship as they saw fit.

-Captain Moroni shares a name with the prophet Moroni; the former is indexed in the LDS edition of the Book of Mormon as Moroni1.
+Captain Moroni shares a name with the prophet Moroni; the former is indexed in the Book of Mormon as Moroni1.

+Narrative

+In Alma 43:16, the Nephites appoint Moroni, twenty-five years old, to be chief captain of their armies.
+Moroni leads the Nephite military in the Zoramite War (Alma 43–44) and the Amalickiahite Wars (Alma 46–62).

 Early command

-According to the Book of Mormon, Moroni was "only twenty and five years old when he was appointed chief captain" of the Nephites.
-The appointment came in response to a looming war with Lamanites and Zoramites, a force led by Zerahemnah and included many Nephite dissenters.
+Moroni is appointed in response to a looming war with Lamanites and Zoramites, a force led by Zerahemnah and included many Nephite dissenters.
 The Lamanite army attacked the Nephites in the land of Jershon and the battle ended on the banks of the river Sidon.
 In this war, Moroni set to work readying the Nephite people with body armor for the first time.
 He sent spies to investigate the Lamanites' weaknesses, and then he led his troops with the plan to surround those of the Lamanites.
 Moroni's overriding objective was to defend his people and their right to worship their God as they pleased.
 Ultimately, Moroni met that objective, which resulted in keeping many of the Lamanites from ever coming to combat against the Nephites again.

 Moroni introduced to the Nephites revolutionary strategies in military tactics, safety, and precaution.
 He kept the people physically safe while he prayed, guiding and leading his armies by divine intervention.
 He was also known by his people for his firm ideology and integrity and his constant willingness to support the causes of personal freedom gaining the people's trust.

-Title of liberty
+Title of Liberty

 Moroni is associated with the "title of liberty", a standard that he raised to rally the Nephites to defend their liberties from a group of dissenters who wanted to establish their leader as a king.
 Moroni was so angry with Amalickiah's dissension and wicked influence that he tore his coat and wrote upon it, "In memory of our God, our religion, and freedom, and our peace, our wives, and our children."
 With those words, he rallied his people to defend their families and their freedom and drive out the armies of Amalickiah.
 Moroni put to death any dissenters who did not flee and would not support the cause of freedom, and his "title of liberty" was raised over every Nephite tower.

 According to the Book of Mormon, Moroni sought to strengthen the Nephites spiritually to be better prepared against the Lamanites, leading Mormon to comment on Moroni's righteousness.